Christopher Leppek

 Begins as a woman awaiting her lover . . .

-Torn apart by his recent divorce, guitar-strumming everyman Jonathan Chase abandons his home, career, and life in Denver to return to Saginaw, Michigan, and start anew in his place of birth.
+Torn apart by his recent divorce, guitar-strumming everyman Jonathan Chase abandons his life in Denver to return to Saginaw, Michigan, and start anew in his place of birth.

 But much more than childhood memories await.

-While managing a used bookstore, with no one but his cat Pluto by his side, he discovers an old photograph album, bound in dark leather and brittle and faded.
-It is filled with sepia-toned images of somebody’s relatives.
-The names of each unfamiliar face are written beautifully in pencil underneath the uncomfortable and solemn visages.
-The heavy paper, the hairstyles, and the clothing suggest a nineteenth-century provenance.
+While managing a used bookstore, he discovers an old family album, bound in dark leather and brittle and faded.
+It is filled with sepia-toned images, the names of each person penciled in cursive underneath.

-Although not the usual inventory The Red Raven sells to the bibliophiles of Saginaw, Jonathan can’t seem to part with the family album.
-All once vital, thinking, loving, hating, hoping, dreaming—living—beings, there is now probably little more than these slabs of fading paper to testify to their lives.
-It saddens him to think what an awesome, terrible power time reveals itself to be.
+Although not the usual inventory he stocks on the shelves, Jonathan can’t seem to part with it.
+The heavy paper, hairstyles, and clothing speak of an earlier era, yet the portraits and their provenance are mute on the page.
+All once vital, thinking, loving, hating, hoping, dreaming — living — beings, there is now little more than slabs of fading paper to testify to their lives.
+It saddens him to think what an awesome and terrible power time reveals itself to be.

 Until he turns the page and sees her for the first time.